Food Supply Chain - Optimizing This Important Supply Chain

-This would include food safety criteria, sanitation procedures, environmental monitoring, recall programs, food defense programs, and excellent record keeping processes.
+It would include food safety criteria, sanitation procedures, environmental monitoring, recall programs, food defense programs, and excellent record-keeping processes.

-If a supplier have passed the requirements of a retailer and a contract is negotiated, it is in the best interest of the retailer to require some form of auditing arrangement.
+If a supplier has passed the requirements of a retailer and a contract is negotiated, it is in the best interest of the retailer to require some form of auditing arrangement.

-If the internal audit does not meet the retailers requirements, then corrective action can be insisted upon, or a termination of the relationship.
+If the internal audit does not meet the retailer's requirements, then corrective action can be insisted upon or termination of the relationship.

-Third party audits can be performed by an independent company who can review supplier's business processes, such as quality programs, employee training, manufacturing processes, etc. This is often the best option as it removes any bias from the evaluation.
+Third-party audits can be performed by an independent company who can review supplier's business processes, such as quality programs, employee training, manufacturing processes, etc. It is often the best option as it removes any bias from the evaluation.

-In many instances food items can be significantly cheaper when they are imported.
-Vendors in many countries can offer cheap foodstuff due to cheaper labor and less regulatory requirements.
+In many instances, food items can be significantly cheaper when they are imported.
+Vendors in many countries can offer cheap foodstuff due to cheaper labor and fewer regulatory requirements.

-This can lead to the consumer receiving cheaper food, and the retailer higher profits, but this can also lead to food safety issues.
+It can lead to the consumer receiving cheaper food, and the retailer higher profits, but this can also lead to food safety issues.
 Inspectors at the Food and Drug Administration (FDA) only test a small percentage of food being imported into the US.
-This means that vast amounts of food items enter the domestic food supply chain without inspection.
+It means that vast amounts of food items enter the domestic food supply chain without inspection.